 - He has traveled to countries like Canada, USA, Austria, Australia, Saudi Arabia, Germany, Israel and many others to keynote speak at events and company conferences.

 - He has been included in publications like Inc, Entrepreneur, Forbes and Digiday.com.

 - His first book is set to be released in fall 2018.

-Michel Falcon is an entrepreneur, advisor, and international keynote speaker who leverages customer and employee engagement strategies to grow businesses.
+Michel Falcon is an entrepreneur, advisor, and international keynote speaker who leverages customer, employee engagement and company culture strategies to grow businesses.

 As an entrepreneur, Michel has grown a hospitality company with over hundred employees and tens of millions in yearly revenue.
 The strategies and tactics he shares with his clients and audiences are the exact ones that he has successfully used in his businesses – you can trust these programs because they are tried, tested, and true.

 At any given time, he is advising at least a dozen multi-million and billion dollar companies across dozens of industries, ranging from tech start-ups, home service businesses, quick-service restaurants, banks, telecommunications giants, biotechnology firms, and more.
 He passes along his customer experience and employee engagement strategies to these companies to help them grow revenue and profitability, all while becoming admired brands.

 He is the founder of the People First Culture™ philosophy which is defined as, “An honest commitment from leaders to put their employees and customers at the core of their decision making.”

 Companies like McDonald’s, Verizon Wireless, Alfa Romeo, Lexus, Illumina, Electronic Arts, and BlueCross BlueShield have called on Michel to work with them on their strategy or speak at their company events.